-Seasonal brochures will be available online only until further notice to provide maximum flexibility and cost savings.
+Seasonal brochures are available online.
+If you want a print brochure mailed to you, please sign-up here.
 Our most current Digital Brochure can be accessed on our homepage, epd.org.

 Thus far, there have not been discussions about cutting the Park District’s tax levy or possibly providing tax rebates during the COVID-19 pandemic.
 While residents are not currently able to participate in programs nor use the playgrounds, athletic courts, facilities and fields, all of the District's 28 parks remain open for walking, hiking, running and biking and still have to be maintained during the stay-at-home order.
 This maintenance includes, among other things, mowing of turf, trail maintenance and trash collection.
 In addition, the District operates nearly 20 different facilities that, even while closed to the public, have to continue to be operated from the perspective of utilities, HVAC systems and security.